August 9, 2020

 The temple has roots in the 17th century, but most of the structures were recently rebuilt due to a 2014 fire that caused extensive damage.
 Still, it is full of details to enjoy.

-Besides the Tibetan culture around the city, it is possible to see many visible influences of Beijing's leadership.
-For instance, right across the temple complex is the Red Army's Long March museum, presenting that the Red Army cooperated with locals to bring safety and prosperity to the region.
-While it was interesting to see that side of the story, being aware of the Great Leap Forward policies, the Cultural Revolution, and the current treatment of other minorities of China's west, it was also quite unsettling.
+Besides the Tibetan culture around the city, one could see many visible influences of Beijing's leadership.
+For instance, right across the temple complex is the Red Army's Long March museum, which presents the Red Army as cooperating with locals to bring safety and prosperity to the region.
+While it was interesting to see that side of the story, being aware of the policies of the Great Leap Forward and the Cultural Revolution, as well as of the reports of the current treatment of other minorities in China's west, it was also quite unsettling.

 Yet, the overall impression the place left on me was rather good, because of the locals' attitude.
-Even though the city faces a pretty harsh climate and its economy can't compete with China's lowlands, the ratio of smiling people I saw here was bigger than in the other cities I visited in the country.
-No matter the age or activity, many locals had an expression like they are at their happiest.
-Shangri-la might not have the visual appeal of Suzhou or the history of Nanjing, but its spirit is truly impressive.
+Even though the city faces a pretty harsh climate and its economy can't compete with China's lowlands, the ratio of smiling people I saw here was higher than in the other cities I visited in the country.
+No matter the age or activity, many locals had an expression that they were at their happiest.
+Shangri-la might not have the visual appeal of Suzhou or the history of Nanjing, but its spirit was impressive.

 Shika Snow Mountain, as seen from Shangri-la's fields.
 Yunnan, CN.